GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

 To deploy this blueprint with self-managed VPCs you need the following ranges:

-- one /24 for the load project VPC subnet used for Cloud Dataflow workers
+- one /24 for the processing project VPC subnet used for Cloud Dataproc workers
-- one /24 for the transformation VPC subnet used for Cloud Dataflow workers
 - one /24 range for the orchestration VPC subnet used for Composer workers
 - one /22 and one /24 ranges for the secondary ranges associated with the orchestration VPC subnet